-We've developed Pay As You Go worker compensation programs that reduce or eliminate premium deposits and allow Oregon employers to report and pay premium based on actual payroll wages.
-Reduce your audit risk.
+We've developed Pay As You Go workers' compensation programs that reduce or eliminate premium deposits and allow Oregon employers to report and pay premium based on actual payroll wages.
+Protect your business from audits.

 Lower Monthly Payments

-We've negotiated special terms with many of our insurance partners to offer more flexible payment options like 12 equal installments plans and monthly reporting programs to help improve cash flow for our business owners.
+We've negotiated special deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

 Tough Class Codes